-Certain plants are both ornamental and edible.
+Certain flowers are both ornamental and edible.
 Feel free to try them out, a feast for eyes and taste buds alike!

 Spread marigolds throughout your entire garden, they’ll bloom until it freezes.
 These sun-colored flowers are marvelous in a mixed salad to enliven the colors.
 It’s also easy to pickle the flower buds in vinegar.
 Use dried petals much as you would saffron when steaming rice or to flavor desserts.